Working for the climate: towards a low-carbon society

 Peat becomes a backup fuel

 In power plants for combined heat and power production, the fuels are mainly wood-based fuels.
 In addition, recycled fuels, peat and coal are used.
+We use sustainably sourced fuels.

-In some power plants, the work is well underway.
 Restricting the use of peat to backup fuel is not a simple matter, because we need to find the most suitable solutions for each plant and boiler.
 The aim is to avoid corrosion and major failures.